 **Note: The biomedical engineering minor is restricted to students currently enrolled in the College of Engineering**

-The intent is to build upon their existing core strengths and add expertise in biomedical applications.
-This additional training would make students more attractive to employers in the medical device industry, and also position the students for graduate training in health related applications of engineering.
+The intent is to build upon the existing core strengths in other engineering majors by adding expertise in biomedical applications.
+This additional training makes students more attractive to employers in the medical device industry, and positions students for graduate training in health related applications of engineering.

-The minor requires two life sciences courses not typically required for engineering students, one at the cellular (BIM 102) and the other at the physiological (NPB 101 or BIM 116) level.
-The remaining 12 units are to be selected in consultation with an advisor from the list of upper division BIM courses.
+The minor requires two life sciences courses not typically required for engineering students, one at the cellular (BIM 102) and the other at the physiological level (NPB 101 or BIM 116).
+The remaining 12 units are to be selected in consultation with an advisor from this list of upper division BIM courses.

-Students will be advised to select additional courses to complement their existing curricula.
+Students will be advised to select courses that complement their existing curricula.
 Examples of relevant coursework for different majors are provided as a reference.
-These listings classify the upper division BIM courses into categories and provide a suggested subset of coursework for the majors most likely to have students interested in health-related applications.

 Successful completion of the minor requires the following:

 Completing 21 units of minor coursework.
-All courses taken for a letter grade.
+All courses must be taken for a letter grade.

 No more than 1 course counted towards both the student’s major and the minor.

 A completed minor declaration form should be submitted either after you register for the last minor course requirement or when you file for graduation.
 Successful completion of the minor will result in the transcript notation- “Minor: Biomedical Engineering”